-Emissions a NOx DPM 2017 Emissions (tpy) 2,710 34.8 Projected 2024 Emissions Baseline (tpy) 1,841 13.2 Emission Reductions from CERP, by 2024 (tpy) 143 1.2 Emission Reductions from CERP, by 2024 (%) 8 9 Projected 2029 Emissions Baseline a (tpy) 1,851 11.2 Emission Reductions from CERP, by 2029 (tpy) 377 1.4 Emission Reductions from CERP, by 2029 (%) 20 13
+Emissions ^a NOx DPM 2017 Emissions (tpy) 2,710 34.8 Projected 2024 Emissions Baseline (tpy) 1,841 13.2 Emission Reductions from CERP, by 2024 (tpy) 143 1.2 Emission Reductions from CERP, by 2024 (%) 8 9 Projected 2029 Emissions Baseline ^a (tpy) 1,851 11.2 Emission Reductions from CERP, by 2029 (tpy) 377 1.4 Emission Reductions from CERP, by 2029 (%) 20 13

-&lt;sup>aPer CARB guidance, the emissions baseline was estimated for 2017, and milestone years 2024 and 2029.
+^aPer CARB guidance, the emissions baseline was estimated for 2017, and milestone years 2024 and 2029.

-Mobile Sources - Neighborhood and Freeway Traffic from Trucks and Automobiles, and Railyards

-Implementation of the CERP is estimated to reduce 377.1 tpy of nitrogen oxides (NOx) and emissions by 40 to 50 tons per year and particulate matter (PM) emissions by 0.5 to 0.61.4 tons per yeartpy of DPM emissions from mobile sources.
+Mobile Sources - Neighborhood and Freeway Traffic from Trucks and Automobiles, and Railyards Implementation of the CERP is estimated to reduce 377.1 tpy of NOx and 1.4 tpy of DPM emissions from mobile sources.
 These emission estimates are based on future statewide mobile source measures from CARB and potential mobile source incentive projects to benefit this community as outlined by the actions in this chapter.
-Future statewide mobile source measures that contribute to the estimated emission reductions in this community include the CARB Advanced Clean Car 2 Rule, Advanced Clean Trucks Rule, Heavy--Duty Low NOx Rule, and Heavy--Duty Inspection and Maintenance.
+Future statewide mobile source measures that contribute to the estimated emission reductions in this community include the CARB Advanced Clean Car 2 Rule, Advanced Clean Trucks Rule, Heavy-Duty Low NOx Rule, and Heavy-Duty Inspection and Maintenance.
 These measures support actions in the CERP that address emissions from neighborhood and freeway traffic from trucks and automobiles, as well as emissions associated with railyards.
 Table 5a-2 below, provides a list of the statewide measures with expected decision dates, implementation periods, and estimated emission reductions.